HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The instruction opCode for BRK is the opCode value of zero.
 A zero instruction word result is treated as a NOP.

-// ??? **note** is BRK 0, 0 as a NOP a good choice ?
+As an alternative option the the BRK 0, 0 could be implemented as an "illegal" instruction trap to detect instruction references to a zero content memory.
+The current VCPU-32 simulator interprets a zero instruction word as a NOP.
+To be decided.

 <!--------------------------------------------------------------------------------------------------------->
 <!--------------------------------------------------------------------------------------------------------->